fed1337/ubuntu_desktop_bootstrap/README.md

 ## Java installation

 The script must be run as root.
-Run the script without options in order to see examples of usage.
+Run the script without options to see examples of usage.